dead-claudia/es-resource-proposal/README.md

     - One could wrap an existing resource this way using an async function here with a `with` inside.
     - This is exposed as a built-in, since it's non-trivial to implement (you're literally having to do a restricted form of `call/cc` to do it).

-Intentionally, there is no equivalent to `Promise.withAll` and `Promise.wrap` for sync resources.
+Intentionally, there is no equivalent for any of the above utility methods for sync resources.
+For `Promise.dispose`, sync resources only have one possible symbol, `Symbol.dispose`, so you should prefer calling that over `Promise.dispose`.
 For `Promise.withAll`, the sync equivalent is just creating them with multiple `with` declarations - close-on-fail will just take care of itself naturally.
 For `Promise.wrap`, if you're dealing with a callback, JS doesn't have a "call with current continuation" primitive, so it's not possible to implement.
 If you're dealing with an object with an explicit disposer method, wrapping it is pretty trivial:

 ```js
 function wrapFoo(...args) {